Are you wondering why your hen stopped laying eggs? It means something is going on with your flock.

 Even though it is fun, avoid giving too many treats.
-It can stop them from eating their healthy food.
-Instead, send the kids to pull weeds to feed to the chickens.
+It can stop them from eating healthy food.
+Instead, send the kids to pull weeds to feed the chickens.
 That’s being productive!

 Chickens need a balanced diet, just like you and me!
 They need to have appropriate amounts of protein, calcium, and salt.
 Your flock needs 38 different nutrients to stay healthy, and calcium is one of the most important vitamins for your laying hens.
 You also can try giving your flock oyster shells to boost their calcium levels!